nullxception/dotfiles/README.md

 # 💻 Installation

-Each module in this repo is self-contained.<br/>
+Each module in this repository is self-contained and can be installed independently.<br/>
 You can install one or multiple modules using the provided [`dot.sh`](dot.sh) script:

 ```bash